 As Seen in…

-This was a period where art flourished and visitors cannot fail to be beguiled by the fresco-clad walls of stunning monasteries like Studenica and Soporcani, remnants of a golden age of Christianity that was repressed after the crushing annihilation of the Serbian nobility at the Battle of Kosovo against Turkish forces.
+This was a period where art flourished and visitors now cannot help but be beguiled by the fresco-clad walls of stunning monasteries like Studenica and Soporcani, remnants of a golden age of Christianity that was repressed after the crushing annihilation of the Serbian nobility at the Battle of Kosovo against Turkish forces.

-Nationwide, subsequent shifts in power and autonomy have however led to huge periods of instability and ethnic violence, but the move to fledgling democracy and shedding of its former partners has seen Serbia striving to reinvent itself as an open democracy, only just beginning to realise the abundance of its assets it has to offer those who journey there.
+Nationwide, subsequent shifts in power and autonomy have also led to huge periods of instability and ethnic violence.
+But, the move to fledgling democracy and the shedding of its former partners has seen Serbia striving to reinvent itself as an open democracy, and is now only just beginning to realise the abundance of assets it has to offer those who journey there.

 Awaiting are vast national parks, mountains, ski resorts, wonderful museums, and majestic fortresses and monasteries, as well as archaeological sites such as Lepenski Vir which show evidence of prehistoric settlements from 6,500 BC.